 Standing Seam vs. Corrugated Metal

-A 24 and 22 gauge steel can also be used for residential and commercial styles including architectural (requiring a roof deck) and structural (requiring a suitable roof frame only) profiles.
+A 24- and 22-gauge steel (thicker and stronger/better than 26-gauge steel) can also be used for high-end residential and commercial styles including architectural (requiring a roof deck) and structural (requiring a suitable roof frame only) profiles.

 A mid-panel stiffening technique is sometimes employed by the sheet metal fabricators, suppliers and manufacturers for a 16 inch and wider standing seam panels in order to prevent “oil canning” of the panels.